arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 ## Further Applications

-In this tutorials we demonstrated how you can use the [Arduino IoT Cloud](https://create.arduino.cc/iot/) together with [Node-RED](https://nodered.org/) to build a more complex automation applications.
+In this tutorial we demonstrated how you can use the [Arduino IoT Cloud](https://create.arduino.cc/iot/) together with [Node-RED](https://nodered.org/) to build a more complex automation applications.
 The email notification is only one of the many different use cases, other applications can be creating communication between the Arduino IoT Cloud to other home automation devices, sending customized SMS and WhatsApp messages, and many more.